-If, for any reason, your hearing system does not operate properly, do NOT attempt to fix it yourself.
+If, for any reason, your hearing aid does not operate properly, do NOT attempt to fix it yourself.
 Not only are you likely to violate any applicable warranties or insurance, you could easily cause further damage.

-Should your hearing system fail or perform poorly, check the guide below for possible solutions.
-If problems continue, contact your hearing care professional for advice and assistance.
+Should your hearing aid fail or perform poorly, check the guide on the next page for possible solutions.
+If problems continue, contact your hearing professional for advice and assistance.
+Many common problems may be solved in your hearing professional's office or clinic.